Rails 5 and 5.1 brings some awesome features such as Attributes API, API mode, ActionCable, Turbolinks, and much more!

 => #<User id: 1, first_name: "Harry", last_name: "Potter", age: 99.0, created_at: "2017-03-29 16:30:16", updated_at: "2017-03-29 16:30:16", name: "Harry Potter">

-One important change is the ability to give default values. name and age , both field can be initialized with default values and if no values are given, these default values can be used.
+One important change is the ability to give default values. name and age, both fields can be initialized with default values and if no values are given, these default values can be used.

-Another useful change is the ability to override the default database field type. age is integer type value, and can be type casted to float .
+Another useful change is the ability to override the default database field type. age is an integer-type value, and can be cast to float.

 API mode:

-I have been using rails 4 for API — only applications and this feature will be definitely useful.
-By default, rails consist of assets pipeline, lots of middlewares and unnecessary overhead that is not required for API only applications.
+I have been using Rails 4 for API—only applications and this feature will be definitely useful.
+By default, rails consist of an assets pipeline, lots of middleware, and unnecessary overhead that is not required for API-only applications.

-Removing all those unnecessary overhead makes rails applications very lightweight and faster.
-Adding rails — api gem helped getting rid of some middlewares, asset-pipeline, some specific controller modules, etc. This gem provides support for both creating new rails api only applications or migrating existing rails application to api only application.
-It let’s you choose specific middlewares to use, which controller modules to use.
+Removing all that unnecessary overhead makes rail applications very lightweight and faster.
+Adding rails — API gem helped get rid of some middleware, asset pipeline, some specific controller modules, etc. This gem provides support for both creating new rails API-only applications and migrating existing rails applications to API-only applications.
+It lets you choose specific middleware to use, and which controller modules to use.

-Rails 5 merges rails-api gem into rails, and provides the option to create api-only application with the following command:
+Rails 5 merges the rails-API gem into rails, and provides the option to create API-only application with the following command:

 rails new my-app --api

-You can checkout rails-api or find various guides for using rails in API mode.
+You can check rails-api or find various guides for using rails in API mode.

 Of course, ‘The ActionCable’:

-ActionCable is most widely discussed the feature of Rails 5.
-After seeing lots of tutorials with a title similar to ‘Let’s create a chat application with Ruby on Rails ActionCable’, I lost the desire to create some random chat app which does nothing significant.
+ActionCable is the most widely discussed feature of Rails 5.
+After seeing lots of tutorials with a title similar to ‘Let’s create a chat application with Ruby on Rails ActionCable’, I lost the desire to create some random chat app that does nothing significant.

 In short, ActionCable can be used for:

 However, If content doesn’t need to be updated almost instantly then Action Cable can be overkill.
-Maintaining live connections in ActionCable consumes resources, and many of the times simple polling can be a lot more beneficial.
+Maintaining live connections in ActionCable consumes resources and many of times simple polling can be a lot more beneficial.

 What’s new in Routes?